-Elizabeth Denham, the UK's Information Commissioner, has accused the media of scaremongering by focusing too much on the fines that may be imposed once the General Data Protection Regulation (GDPR) comes into effect on May 25th.
+The UK's Information Commissioner, has accused the media of scaremongering by focusing too much on the fines that may be imposed after GDPR implementation.

 But, let's not forget… the ICO has a variety of other weapons at its disposal - warnings, reprimands and corrective orders, with the potential to inflict significant damage on a company's reputation.
 It's not just the money!
 Are you ready?

-Follow these tips to safeguard your reputation and prepare for GDPR:
+Follow these tips to safeguard your reputation post-GDPR

 - Set the tone from the top - Demonstrate your commitment to data protection at the highest level with statements made by the CEO and Board.
 This sends a clear message to everyone that it should be taken seriously and matters.